Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Nonlocal granular rheology

 where the new term $\chi(g; \mu, P)$ takes the form

 with $a$, $c$, $n$ constant scalar parameters, and $\kappa = k_n/P$ the nondimensional particle stiffness.
-Because the new term $\chi$ vanishes for large $g$, its contribution is restricted to the behavior of the system near the jamming transition.
+Here, we choose to express the new term $\chi$ with a $\tanh$ function so that it vanishes for large $g$, which restricts its contribution to the behavior of the system near the jamming transition.

 As before, we begin by evaluating the dynamics of the $g$ field for the case of homogeneous flows, in which $g$ is spatially uniform and \eqref{eq:HysNGF2} reduces to the simple dynamical system